The local geometry of the stack of $A_r$-stable curves: A r -stable curves

 these are determined by the choice of an element $\phi(t) \in \kappa[t]/(t^{2h-3})$ with $\phi(0)\neq 0$, using the association $t\mapsto t^2\phi(t)$.
 Therefore $E_{h,2}$ is isomorphic to $(\bA^1 \setminus \{0\}) \times \bA^{2h-3}$.
 If we denote by $G_h$ the automorphism group of $\kappa[t]/(t^h)$, we have an algebraic stack $\cE_{h,2}:=[E_{h,2}/G_h\times G_{2h}]$, which parametrizes finite flat extensions of degree $2$ as above, up to isomorphisms of both the source and target.
 As we are working over a field of characteristic \(0\), $G_h$ is isomorphic to $\bG_m\ltimes U_h$, where $U_h$ is the unipotent radical, and an element of $G_h$ can be identified with the application $t\mapsto t\varphi(t)$ where $\varphi(t)\in \kappa[t]/(t^{h-1})$ such that $\varphi(0)\neq 0$.
 See \cite[Section~3]{Per1} for a more detailed discussion.
 The stack $\cB G_{h}$ classifies finite flat algebras of length $h$ which \'etale locally are of the form $\kappa[t]/(t^h)$ (cf. \cite[Corollary~3.5]{Per1}).
 The natural morphism

-classify $A_{2h}$ singularities locally as we now explain.
-The idea is that to construct a $A_{2h}$-singularity starting from the smooth point in a curve, it is enough to give a finite flat (sub)extension of degree $2$ as the one described above, and then consider the pushout of the curve with the finite flat (sub)algebra of the infinitesimal neighbourhood of order $2h-1$ of the smooth point.
-The rest of this section will elaborate on this idea, we start with some remarks on the spaces introduced above.
+classifies $A_{2h}$ singularities locally as we now explain.
+The idea is that to construct an $A_{2h}$-singularity starting from a smooth point in a curve, it is enough to give a finite flat (sub)extension of degree $2$ as the one described above, and then consider the pushout of the curve with the finite flat (sub)algebra of the infinitesimal neighbourhood of order $2h-1$ of the smooth point.
+The rest of this section will elaborate on this idea.
+We start with some remarks on the spaces introduced above.

 \begin{remark}[{\cite[Lemma~3.8]{Per1}}] The quotient

 is a scheme and can be described as an affine space $\bA^{h-1}$: a point in such a space corresponds to a finite flat extension determined by $\phi(t) \in \kappa[t]/(t^{2h-2})$ such that $\phi(t)=1+a_1 t+a_2 t^3 +\dots +a_{h-1} t^{2h-3}$. \end{remark}